 - It’s less strong.
 Even with more steel, a conventionally reinforced concrete slab is going to be more likely to crack and break than a post-tensioned slab.

 - It’s more expensive.
 The fact that conventional reinforcement requires more concrete and more steel means that this method is much more expensive than post-tensioning.

 - Footing sizes are typically deeper in a conventional system

-There’s more than one way to reinforce concrete, but there is only one concrete construction services company that does it best.
-At Tendon Systems, LLC, we work hard every day to provide the highest quality post-tensioned slab on grade reinforced concrete available anywhere.
+There’s more than one way to reinforce concrete, but there is only one concrete construction services partner that does it best.
+At Tendon Systems, we work hard every day to provide the highest quality post-tensioned slab on grade reinforced concrete available anywhere.

 We believe we accomplish that mission — just ask any one of our countless happy customers how their concrete is holding up.
-To discuss your concrete reinforcement needs with certified professionals, reach out to Tendon Systems, LLC, today.
+To discuss your concrete reinforcement needs with certified professionals, reach out to Tendon Systems today.
 Give us a call at (678) 835-1100 or contact us online.